localstack/docs/content/en/developer-guide/first-steps.md

+---
+title: "First steps"
+weight: 5
+description: Run Localstack and test your changes.

+---

+{{% alert %}}
+**Note:** We have recently added a couple of refactorings and enhancements in the core framework and application architecture, hence this page is no longer fully up to date.
+We're planning to publish an updated version soon.
+{{% /alert %}}

 ### Running Localstack

 Once you have cloned the LocalStack repository, and setup the environment, with the OS System dependencies installed,